THE

 Are you expecting to see a message like this?
 Criminals often exploit current news stories, big events or specific times of year (like tax reporting) to make their scam seem more relevant to you.

-If you have any doubts about a message, contact the person/organisation it is claiming to be separately and directly.
+If you have any doubts about a message, contact the person/organisation it is claiming to be separately and directly using contact details you know are correct.
 Do not use the numbers or address in the message – use the details from their official website/your existing contact book.
 Also, please do not be embarrassed contacting the individual/organisation – it is better for everyone to check first.
 Even if the message turns out to be genuine we will appreciate you being conscientious of scams.

 Remember, your bank (or any other official source) will never ask you to supply personal information via email, or call and ask you to confirm your bank account details.
 If you suspect someone is not who they claim to be, hang up and contact the organisation directly.
 If you have paper statements or a credit card from the organisation, official contact details are often written on them.